mslowiak/AnnouncementProcessor/README.md

 ## Application description
 The application tries to handle all of issues mentioned above.
-It is builded on microservices as showed in image below.
+It is built on microservices as showed in image below.

 ![alt text](project_structure.png)